Improved simulation of quantum circuits dominated by free fermionic operations

 It is interesting that the structures examined in Ref.~\cite{Oszmaniec2014} force the extent-optimal decomposition of our magic states to be an orthogonal decomposition.
 This in stark contrast to the case of optimal magic state decompositions in the Clifford/stabilizer case, where single-qubit $\ket{T}$ states are optimally expressed as a sum of two states coming from a pair of mutually unbiased bases.

-Finally note that due to the results of~\cite{Oszmaniec2014}, the witness states $\ket{\omega_\theta}$ appearing in the proof of Theorem~\ref{thm:decomposition-of-magic-states} are all in the FLO-orbit of the state $\ket{a_8}$ defined in~\cite{PhysRevA.73.042313}.
-That is they are all $U\ket{a_8}$ for some FLO unitary $U$.
+Finally, note that due to the results of Ref.~\cite{Oszmaniec2014}, the witness states $\ket{\omega_\theta}$ appearing in the proof of Theorem~\ref{thm:decomposition-of-magic-states} are all in the FLO-orbit of the state $\ket{a_8} = \ket{\eta_1}$ defined in Ref.~\cite{PhysRevA.73.042313}.
+That is, they are all of the form $U\ket{a_8}$ for some FLO unitary $U$.
 Applying the same reasoning used above to a tensor-product of magic states with the obvious product witness provides the bound